SCons/scons/testing/framework/test-framework.rst

 are do not have tool specifications.
 The existing test code will have many samples of using either or both of these to detect if it is worth even proceeding with a test.

+Note that it is usually possible to test at least part of the operation of a tool without the underlying program.
+Tools are responsible for setting up construction variables and having the right builders, scanners and emitters plumbed into the environment.
+These things can be tested by mocking the behavior of the executable.
+Many examples of this can be found in the ``test`` directory. *TODO: point to one example*.

+This leads to a suggestion for test organization: keep tool tests which don't need the underlying program in separate files from ones which do - it is clearer what is going on if we can see in the test results that the plumbing tests worked but the ones using the underlying program were skipped rather than seeing all the tests for a tool passing or being skipped.
+The framework doesn't have a way to indicate a partial skip - if you executed 200 lines of test, then found a condition which caused you to skip the last 20 lines, the whole test is marked as a skip;
+it also doesn't have a way to indicate a partial pass.